Warning: Some of the videos linked in this article are disturbing and show the aftermath of chemical weapons attacks

 Second, Al-Qaeda sources said that the attack happened at 6, 6:30 in the morning, while the Syrian attack in the same area was around noon, between 11:30 to 12.
 So they’re talking about two different stories or events.
 So there was no order to make any attack, we don’t have any chemical weapons, we gave up our arsenal a few years ago.
 Even if we have them, we wouldn’t use them, and we have never used our chemical arsenal in our history.

 Nobody has been given an opportunity to carry out an investigation in Khan Sheikhoun.
-A United Nations Security Council resolution was put forth which would have allowed an investigation into the events to take place, but it was vetoed by Russia.
+A United Nations Security Council resolution was put forth which would have allowed an investigation into the events that took place, but it was vetoed by Russia.
 Furthermore, we do have plenty of information about the attack.
 In fact, we have reports from laboratories in Turkey identifying the toxin used as Sarin.

 The first reports of the attack on April 4th came in at around 4:59AM local time, which is early for most Syrian Arab Air Force (SyAAF) strikes, but not uncommon for reports from previous chemical attacks.